Lawyers Financial is a trademark of CBIA.

 - (i) Personal Information, including opinions, about another individual or about a deceased individual; or

-- (ii) trade secrets or other business confidential information that may harm CBIA or the competitive position of a third party;
+- (ii) trade secrets or other business confidential information that may harm us or the competitive position of a third party;

-- (b) Would interfere with contractual or other negotiations of CBIA or a third party;
+- (b) Would interfere with our contractual or other negotiations or those of a third party;

 - (c) Is subject to solicitor-client or litigation privilege;